Atypical teratoid rhabdoid tumor: Genetics

 Genetic similarities have been found within rhabdoid tumors.
 In particular, the chromosomal 22 deletion is very common in AT/RTs.
 The chromosome 22 area contains the hSNF5/INI1 (human sucrose-non-fermentable 5/Intergrase interactor 1) gene that appears to function as a classic tumor suppressor gene.
 Most rhabdoid tumors, regardless of location, have INI1 deletions or mutations.
 This mutation is viewed as the "first hit" which predisposes children to malignancies.
 INI1/hSNF5, a component of the chromatin remodeling SWI/SNF complex, is a critical tumor suppressor biallelically inactivated in rhabdoid tumors.
 Identification of INI1 as a tumor suppressor has facilitated accurate diagnosis of rhabdoid tumors.

 The rate of transcription for SWI/SNF and HDAC complexes seem to be regulated by the INI1 gene.
 AT/RT was the first pediatric brain tumor for which a candidate tumor suppressor gene had been identified.
 A mutation or deletion in the INI1/hSNF5 gene occurs in the majority of AT/RT tumors, with up to 98% of AT/RT cases involve chromosome 22 deletion or mutation.
 This is mainly point mutations in the hSNF5/INI1 gene (i.e., one can diagnosis AT/RT without a chromosome 22 deletion elsewhere).
 In addition, the OPN gene has a higher expression in AT/RT tumors.
 All of the AT/RT cancers are believed to be not associated with the hSNF5/INI1 gene, as 14 additional proteins in the chromatin structure are controlled by other genes.
 There are also some emerging mouse models of the AT/RT cancer as well as experimental cell lines derived from tumors.
 Despite these advances, the function of the gene is not yet understood.
 There is not enough known about the function of INI1, either as an independent modulator of gene expression or through its association with the SWI/SNF complex, to be able to use specific targeted biological agents for treatment.
 Prospective clinical and biologic trials are greatly needed to understand the efficacy of therapeutic interventions, as well as the role of the gene.

+A research study published in 2025 presented the first single-cell multiomics atlas of AT/RT.
+This work combines different state-of-the-art methods to study the different cell types that compose AT/RT tumors and how they resemble cells in the developing brain.
+The authors show that, regardless of the molecular subtype (AT/RT-MYC, AT/RT-SHH, AT/RT-TYR), AT/RT tumors share a population of cells similar to intermediate precursor cells (IPC-like cells) and that these cells undergo cell division.